 Home to celebrities Hugh Bonneville and John Bishop, Midhurst is a historic market town that dates back to the 12th century.
-Tucked away in the west of West Sussex, there are plenty of things to see and do in Midhurst, from ghosts and ghouls to craft beers, tree bathing, and some compelling sculptures.
+Tucked away in the west of West Sussex, there are plenty of things to see and do in Midhurst, from ghosts and ghouls to the Cowdray ruins, sound bathing and some compelling sculptures.

 The Midhurst Museum